igorbrigadir/twitter-advanced-search/README.md

   | "love hate" | The complete phrase "love hate"
   | traffic ? | Question marks are matched
   | :) OR :( | Emoticons are matched, positive `:) :-) :P :D` or negative `:-( :(`
+  | 👀 | Emoji searches are also matched
   | url:google.com | urls are tokenized and matched, works very well for subdomains and domains, not so well for long urls, depends on url.
 Youtube ids work well.
   | lang:en | Search for tweets in specified language, see [list](#supported-languages) below.
   |   |